What's New :

 • In this, the difference between retention price (cost of production as assessed by the government plus 12% post-tax return on net worth) and the statutorily notified sale price was paid as a subsidy to each manufacturing unit.

-• This was the beginning of the “Product-based subsidy” regime.
+• This marked the start of the "Product-based subsidy" system.

 Impacts of price rise on India